Frequently asked questions regarding divorce in Pennsylvania…

 Even the most simple divorce can become more complicated than it first appears.
-Having a skilled attorney who knows the court's procedure can save you from defects which will need to be corrected later, and help your divorce to proceed as smoothly and quickly as possible.
+Having a skilled attorney who knows the court's procedure can save you from problems with your divorce documents that will need to be corrected later, and can help your divorce to proceed as smoothly and quickly as possible.
 One attorney cannot represent both spouses.
 However, either spouse may decide to hire a family law lawyer who can prepare the agreement between the parties, called a Post-Nuptial or Property Settlement Agreement, and file the other necessary paperwork to ensure the Divorce Decree is issued as quickly as possible by the court.

 In Pennsylvania, all parties must wait a mandatory 90 days from when the Divorce Complaint is served before the final documents requesting a Divorce Decree may be filed.
 If there are disagreements between the parties, however, or a large amount of property to be divided, a divorce may take much longer than the minimum "cooling off" period.
 Contact me today to talk about how long you could expect your divorce to take, and what factors can influence the time period it takes for the court to issue a Divorce Decree.

 Pennsylvania is an Equitable Distribution state.
 As the name implies, this means that the court will consider what is fair, not necessarily what is equal, when dividing marital property.
 The court's analysis is based on a number of factors, including the length of the marriage, the earning capacity of the parties, who has custody of minor children, the age and health of the parties, and so on.
 The specifics of your case will determine how your property is divided.
 I would be happy to sit down with you to talk about the controlling factors and how they will apply to your case.